bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 Create a branch of the repository, and make a script that will import the data to the database from a S3 bucket.
 Make sure that you know whether you are replacing all the data, or only appending to the database.

 In addition to the code, make sure that you have the following:
-- `requirements.txt` file with all the dependencies for the script
+- `requirements.txt` file with all the dependencies for the script (assuming that this is done in Python)
 - `Dockerfile` for the job that will be run.

 <ins>Step 2</ins>:\